 Author

-• Gabriel Flatt
+• Gabe Flatt

 Gabe Flatt has an insurance law practice that has focused exclusively on insurance defence for the past 8 years.
 He has developed an expertise in complex priority and loss transfer disputes as well as general coverage issues.